Valen-Sandbox/sui-scoreboard/README.md

+This fork adds support for displaying [ULX Buildmode][https://steamcommunity.com/sharedfiles/filedetails/?id=1308900979] status and makes some small corrections to the rating descriptions.

 [![ScreenShot](https://raw.githubusercontent.com/ZionDevelopers/sui-scoreboard/master/logo.jpg)][workshop]

 SUI Scoreboard V2.6 is a [Garry's Mod][] addon which is based on the original SUI Scoreboard v2 developed by suicidal.banana.